 Greenwich Yacht Club is a true hidden gem of a London wedding venue.
 It’s nestled on the Greenwich peninsula, just downstream from the O2 and literally built ON the Thames.
 The clubhouse venue is an architecture lovers dream, standing up high on stilts over the river and built from glass.
-So when Grace and Jiten got in touch and asked me to photograph their Greenwich Yacht Club wedding I was chomping at the bit to take up their offer!
+When Grace and Jiten got in touch and asked me to photograph their Greenwich Yacht Club wedding I was chomping at the bit to take up their offer!
 They filled their day with bright colours, mountains of delicious food, two heartfelt ceremonies and a lot of laughter.
 Scroll down to read all about it and see the snaps.

 What’s your love story?
 How did you meet?